 - Basic drug calculation skills will be taught in NUR 100.
 Advanced placement students will be expected to have been taught basic drug calculation skills prior to starting the SUNY Adirondack nursing program.
 Evaluation and demonstration of proficiency of this skill will be tested at the completion of this basic drug calculation skills unit in NUR 100 and at the beginning of each required nursing course with a clinical component. - 2.
 Students will be provided with drug calculation resources and practice web sites posted on Brightspace to prepare for the proficiency test. - 3.
 Students who receive a 100% on the proficiency test will be marked as complete on the Clinical Evaluation Tool for that course. - 4.
-A student not meeting the proficiency on the first attempt is required to meet with their course faculty member and the nurse support coach for remediation prior to the next attempt during week 2 of the course. - 5.
-A student not meeting the proficiency on the second attempt is required to meet with the nurse support coach and show evidence to the course faculty of the meeting and the student's progress towards meeting the proficiency requirement.
-The faculty will work with the student to schedule the third attempt. - 6.
-A student not meeting the proficiency on the third attempt is required to meet with the college math tutor and show evidence to the course faculty of the meeting and their progress towards meeting the proficiency requirement. - 7.
-The student will be provided a fourth attempt to receive a 100% profiency.
-The faculty will work with the student to schedule the fourth attempt.
-If the student does not meet the 100% proficiency requirement on the fourth attempt, they will receive an unsafe clinical practice and a F grade for clinical The F grade will result in a failure for the course.
+Students not meeting the proficiency on the first attempt are required to meet with their course coordinator or nurse support coach within one week of receiving the grade and prior to the second attempt.
+Failure to meet the requirement will result in a unsatisfactory clinical practice. - 5.
+Students not meeting the proficiency on the second attempt are required to meet with the course coordinator, nurse support coach, or lab coordinator within one week of receiving the grade for the second attempt and before the third attempt.
+The student must email the course faculty with the date, time, and person they are meeting with, and a follow-up email after the session has been conducted.
+The course faculty will work with the student to schedule the third attempt.
+Failure to meet the requirement will result in a unsatisfactory clinical practice. - 6.
+Students not meeting the proficiency on the third attempt: - a.
+Student is required meet with the college math tutor within one week of receiving the grade for the third attempt. - b.
+Student must email the course faculty with the date and time of the session. - c.
+Student will meet with the math tutor to review missed concepts. - d.
+After remediation, the math tutor will administer a math test that includes the concepts from the first three attempts to determine if the student is proficient in the concepts. - e.
+The math tutor is the only person that may attest to the student's proficiency with the concepts. - f.
+Once the math tutor determines proficiency, the tutor will complete the bottom section of the Drug Calculation Test Results page and email it to the course faculty. - g.
+Students must show proficiency within two weeks of their third attempt.
+Failure to meet the requirement will results in a clinical unsafe practice and clinical probation.